Paradox Interactive: Studio acquisitions

 Paradox acquired Paris-based Playrion Game Studio, specializing in mobile game development, in July 2020, making it its eighth internal studio.
-Paradox stated the acquisition will help them expand into the mobile games marketplace.
+Paradox stated the acquisition will help it expand into the mobile games marketplace.
 Also in July 2020, Paradox acquired Iceflake Studios out of Tampere, Finland, which had previously been developing Surviving the Aftermath with Paradox as the publisher.

-On February 6, 2025 Paradox announced their acquisition of Bulgarian studio Haemimont Games who had previously developed Surviving Mars, which is published by Paradox, and games in the Tropico and Jagged Alliance series.
-Paradox stated the acquisition would assist their growth in the management game genre.
+On February 6, 2025, Paradox announced its acquisition of Bulgarian studio Haemimont Games who had previously developed Surviving Mars, which is published by Paradox, and games in the Tropico and Jagged Alliance series.
+Paradox stated the acquisition would assist its growth in the management game genre.